JaapvanEkris/openrowingmonitor/docs/installation.md

 ## Rower Settings

-You should now adjust the rower specific parameters in `config/config.js` to suit your rowing machine.
-You can also have a look at `config/default.config.js` to see what additional config parameters are available to suit your needs.
+Last step is to configure the rowing machine specific parameters of the software.
+To do this, you should now adjust the rower specific parameters in `config/config.js` to suit your rowing machine and your personal needs.
+You can also have a look at `config/default.config.js` to see what additional config parameters are available.
 To open the configuration, you can do

 ```zsh
 sudo nano /opt/openrowingmonitor/config/config.js